 The WordPress post formats are:

-Let’s look at each one of these formats, what it does, and how it’s used both in the theme Zip’s using (the free version of Hueman) and in another theme that offers more customization for the various post formats (Extra by Elegant Themes.)
+Let’s look at each one of these formats, what it does, and how it’s used both in the theme Zip’s using (the free version of Hueman) and in another theme that offers more customization for the various post formats (

 We’ll temporarily install Extra on Zip’s website so we can take a look at how the post formats can differ between themes.
 He’s written a short post with each format so we can see what each post format does.